2. Before Starting QbTest

 This is an excellent opportunity to make clinical observations.
 Position yourself seated diagonally behind the patient and outside his field of vision, but in a place where you can see his side profile.

-You must always have your behaviour observation form to fill out with detailed notes and a stopwatch/phone to record times that behaviours/incidents are occurring.
+You must always have your behavior observation form to fill out with detailed notes and a stopwatch/phone to record times that behaviors/incidents are occurring.